akshat-jjain/Google-Cloud-Traning/Perform Foundational Data, ML, and AI Tasks in Google Cloud: Challenge Lab/README.md

 ## 1.2 Create a Cloud Storage bucket
 1. In the Cloud Console, click on **Navigation Menu > Storage**.
 2. Click **CREATE BUCKET**.
-3. Copy your GCP Project ID to Name your bucket.
+3. Copy your Bucket Name from panel.
 4. Click **CREATE**.

 ## 1.3 Create a Dataflow job